orzechowskid/eleanor/README.md

 # Getting Started
     $ npm install --save eleanor
 # Usage
-Briefly: importrequire the module in your usual way, create a new Router object, and pass it a list of objects each containing an Express-compatible route string and a React component (or, I suppose, any other thing you want associated with that route string).
+Briefly: import/require the module in your usual way, create a new Router object, and pass it a list of objects each containing an Express-compatible route string and a React component (or, I suppose, any other thing you want associated with that route string).

-Here's a simple example:
+Here's a simple example in ES6:

     // appReducer.js